hapijs/hapi/API.md

 #### `server.realm`

+The realm object contains sandboxed server settings specific to each plugin or authentication strategy.
+When registering a plugin or an authentication scheme, a `server` object reference is provided with a new `server.realm` container specific to that registration.
+It allows each plugin to maintain its own settings without leaking and affecting other plugins.

-The realm object contains server-wide or plugin-specific state that can be shared across various methods.
-For example, when calling [`server.bind()`](#serverbindcontext), the active realm `settings.bind` property is set which is then used by routes and extensions added at the same level (server root or plugin).
-Realms are a limited version of a sandbox where plugins can maintain state used by the framework when adding routes, extensions, and other properties.
+For example, a plugin can set a default file path for local resources without breaking other plugins' configured paths.
+When calling [`server.bind()`](#serverbindcontext), the active realm's `settings.bind` property is set which is then used by routes and extensions added at the same level (server root or plugin).

+The `server.realm` object contains:
 - `modifiers` - when the server object is provided as an argument to the plugin `register()` method, `modifiers` provides the registration preferences passed the [`server.register()`](#serverregisterplugins-options-callback) method and includes: